google-developer-training/android-basics-kotlin-dice-roller-with-images-app-solution/README.md

-Dice Roller with Images - Solution Code
+Add more conditional behavior in Kotlin - Solution Code
 =======================================

-Solution code for the Android Basics in Kotlin: Add Dice Images to the Dice Roller App codelab.
+Solution code for the Android Basics in Kotlin: Add more conditional behavior in Kotlin codelab.

 Introduction
 ------------